codefresh-io/docs.codefresh.io/_docs/dashboards/gitops-products.md

 %}

 #### Git
-Displays version control information to track changes, code history, and collaboration, showing the evolution of the application's codebase:
+Displays version control information to track changes, code history, and collaboration, showing the evolution of the application's codebase.
+Useful for project managers and developers to trace:
 * Pull request history
 * Committer information
 * Commit message